mobie/mobie.github.io/tutorials/explore_a_project.md

 The left window contains all the controls for MoBIE, and the right is a [BigDataViewer](https://imagej.net/BigDataViewer) window allowing you to browse images.

-Note: It is also possible to open projects from your local file system (see advanced tutorial)
+Note: It is also possible to open projects from your local file system.

 ### Browsing in the viewer